 All students must meet the Excelsior information literacy requirement by completing INL 102 Information Literacy within the first 13 Excelsior University credits attempted.
 Information literacy is the ability to find, evaluate, interpret, and use information legally, ethically, and effectively.
-This course introduces students to important knowledge and academic skills in the areas of technological and cyber literacy, the academic knowledge-creation process, library and internet research, source evaluation, reading and processing information, and writing with sources.
+This course introduces students to important knowledge and academic skills in the areas of technological and cyber literacy, the academic knowledge creation process, library and internet research, source evaluation, reading and processing information, and writing with sources.
 It is aligned with Association of College and Research Libraries (ACRL) competency standards.
-It is a self-paced, 1-credit course designed to be taken early in a student's Excelsior experience.